Astridyusidiah/sepsis-early-warning-icu-ml/README.md

-# Sepsis Early Warning in ICU Using Machine Learning
+# Temporal Early Warning of Sepsis Deterioration in ICU Patients

 ## Overview
-Sepsis is a leading cause of morbidity and mortality in intensive care units (ICUs).
-Early identification is clinically challenging due to heterogeneous patient trajectories, missing data, and severe class imbalance.

-This repository presents a machine learning–based early warning system for sepsis using structured ICU clinical data.
-The project explicitly prioritises early risk detection and sensitivity over accuracy, reflecting real-world clinical decision-making where missed sepsis cases carry high cost.

-Two modeling approaches are evaluated:
-- A transparent linear baseline (Logistic Regression)
-- A tree-based model (XGBoost)

-Model interpretability is addressed using **SHAP** to identify clinically meaningful drivers of sepsis risk.

----

-## Clinical Motivation
-Early sepsis prediction differs fundamentally from retrospective diagnosis.
-Models must operate under uncertainty, tolerate false positives, and provide defensible explanations.

-This project focuses on:
-- Early warning rather than final diagnosis
-- Clinically defensible decision thresholds
-- Transparent interpretation of model predictions

----

-## Dataset
-- ICU patient-level dataset
-- Binary outcome: `sepsis` vs `non-sepsis`
-- Strongly imbalanced class distribution (sepsis as minority class)

-### Preprocessing
-- Feature selection based on clinical relevance
-- Consistent train–test feature alignment
-- Native handling of missing values in tree-based models

----

-## Modeling Strategy

-### Model 1: Logistic Regression (Baseline)
-A transparent linear model is used to establish a performance reference.

-**Key characteristics:**
-- Probabilistic outputs
-- Explicit threshold tuning
-- Serves as an interpretable benchmark

----

-### Decision Threshold Optimisation
-Rather than relying on the default probability threshold (0.5), multiple operating points were evaluated.

-**Selected operating threshold:** 0.30

-**Rationale:**
-- Recall ≈ 0.86 for septic patients
-- Precision is lower but acceptable for early-warning screening
-- Consistent with practices reported in sepsis prediction literature

-Threshold selection is treated as a **clinical decision**, not a default modeling choice.

----

-### Model 2: XGBoost (Tree-Based Model)
-XGBoost was selected for its strong performance on structured clinical data.

-**Advantages:**
-- Captures non-linear relationships
-- Handles missing values natively
-- Fully compatible with SHAP-based interpretability

-**Final performance (threshold = 0.30):**
-- ROC-AUC ≈ 0.92
-- Substantial improvement over the linear baseline
-- Improved sensitivity–specificity trade-off

----
+Sepsis deterioration in intensive care units (ICUs) is a dynamic process that unfolds over time.
+Early identification of impending deterioration is clinically critical, yet challenging due to irregular measurements, missing data, and heterogeneous patient trajectories.

+This repository presents a patient-level temporal early warning system for predicting sepsis deterioration in ICU patients using longitudinal clinical data.
+The task is formulated as prospective risk prediction within a fixed future time horizon, rather than retrospective sepsis detection.

+The project is designed as a research-oriented implementation aligned with PhD-level standards in health data science and clinical machine learning.

+## Problem Formulation
+At each ICU time point, the model estimates the probability that a patient will develop sepsis within the next H hours, given all clinical information available up to that time.

+Key design principles:
+- Prospective prediction rather than retrospective labeling
+- Patient-level evaluation to prevent temporal and cross-patient data leakage
+- Alignment with real-world early warning deployment settings

+## Methodological Pipeline
+The analysis follows the structured pipeline below:

+1. Data ingestion and structural inspection
+2. Temporal alignment and patient-level ordering
+3. Prospective early warning label construction
+4. Feature definition and cohort construction
+5. Patient-level train–test partitioning
+6. Missing-value imputation and feature preparation
+7. Gradient boosted tree model development
+8. Discriminative performance evaluation
+9. Global model interpretability analysis
+10. Local explanation of individual risk states
+11. Threshold-based clinical decision analysis (baseline)
+12. Clinical utility and risk stratification analysis

+## Model and Evaluation
+A gradient boosted decision tree model (LightGBM) is trained using patient-level splits to ensure strict separation between training and evaluation cohorts.

+Given strong class imbalance, performance is assessed using:
+- AUROC
+- Precision–recall metrics

+Rather than relying on a single decision threshold, predicted risk scores are further examined through risk stratification, enabling assessment of potential clinical utility for patient prioritisation and early intervention.

 ## Model Interpretability

-SHAP (SHapley Additive exPlanations) was used to analyse both global feature importance and patient-level risk attribution for the XGBoost model.
+SHAP (SHapley Additive exPlanations) is used to interpret both global model behaviour and individual patient risk trajectories.

 ### Global Feature Importance
 ![Global SHAP Feature Importance](figures/shap_bar.png)